-While this is proving to be an incredibily challenging situation, we have seen signs of hope as our community comes together.
-We hear a great deal on the news and social media about the worst of human behavior with regards to hoarding supplies, price gouging, etc. However, what I have seen so far in our community are people that are willing to come together to support one another.
-Our City leaders have proactively reached out to me to see how they can help our business owners and their employees through these times.
+While this is proving to be an incredibly challenging situation, we have seen signs of hope as our community comes together.
+Our City leaders have proactively reached out to us to see how they can help our business owners and their employees through these times.
 Our small business owners are finding ways to come together and help each other survive.
 Our businesses and residents are actively serving the elderly, homeless and other vulnerable citizens.

 We welcome the opportunity to serve our community and encourage you to stay in touch with us as to how we can best be of service to you.

 FOOD TO GO: Oceanside Restaurants, Wineries & Breweries Offering Take-out